 As a result of the Business Combination, holders of the public warrants and private placement warrants are entitled to acquire common stock of the Company.
 The warrants became exercisable 30 days from the completion of the Business Combination, on December 12, 2021, and will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.
-As of June 30, 2023, there are 5,749,986 public warrants outstanding and 3,177,542 private placement warrants outstanding.
+As of June 30, 2023 September 30, 2023, there are 5,749,986 public warrants outstanding and 3,177,542 private placement warrants outstanding.
+None of the public and private warrants holders have exercised since the Business Combination.